Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 💰 Price: FREE

 Ah, the iconic Mouth of Truth!
-The Bocca della Veritá is an ancient, large marble stone mask that dates back to the 1st century CE.
+The Bocca della Veritá is an ancient, large marble mask dating back to the 1st century CE.

-Its name dates back to medieval times (the year 1495), with a legend stating that if you are a liar, your hand will be slit up or cut off.
-In other words, this is one of the world’s first lie detectors!😂
+Its name indicates its medieval origins (the year 1495), with a legend stating that if you are a liar, your hand will be slit or cut off.
+In other words, this is one of the world’s first lie detectors! 😂

 Giardino degli Aranci and Roseto Comunale